 Harry Neumann was the best scholar and teacher of Nietzsche I’ve ever known.
 He was excellent in the technical, academic sense of teaching.
 He’d sit with his beaten up, worn out texts in the original German, usually held together with tape and rubber bands, and the English versions assigned to those of us who are language-challenged, explaining the nuances lost in translations.

 He’d do the same with Plato, Aristotle, Machiavelli, Hobbes, Locke, Rousseau, Kant, Hegel, Marx, Heidegger, and many others.
-It seemed as if there was not a significant thinker whose works he had not mastered.
-But he offered so much more.
+It seemed as if there was not a significant thinker whose great books he had not mastered.
+And he offered so much more.

 It is impossible to describe the mind of Harry Neumann by reference to some book, or writer, or sect.
 He was not a Nietzschean.
 Nor was he an Aristotelian.
-Nor would any religious group likely claim him as one of theirs—his relentless philosophic inquisitiveness rubbed modern piety the wrong way.
+Nor would any religious group likely claim him as one of theirs—his relentless philosophic inquisitiveness rubs piety the wrong way.

 Not long after the shooting of students by the National Guard at Kent State University in 1970, anti-war student protests in Claremont were quickly escalating in violence.
 Buildings were being set on fire and a package bomb maimed for life a secretary when she opened it.
 The Claremont Colleges called an emergency faculty meeting.
 They were worried that the National Guard would be called out and they did not want the massacre that happened at Kent State to be repeated in Claremont.

-In the midst of the hand-wringing and moralizing, Professor Neumann stood to remind the faculty that as academics most of them peddled nihilism in one form or another, explicitly or esoterically, to their students.
-No truth, no right, only moral nothingness.
+In the midst of the hand-wringing and moralizing, Professor Neumann stood to remind the faculty that as academics, most of them peddled nihilism in one form or another, explicitly or esoterically, to their students.
+They were professionals teaching that there is no truth, no right, only moral nothingness.

-More, if there is a right and a wrong, then they should stop advocating their nihilism and become intellectually honest enough to investigate what right and wrong truly are, what truth is.
+More, if there is a right and a wrong, then those academics and intellectuals should stop advocating their nihilism and become intellectually honest enough to investigate what right and wrong truly are, what truth is.
 THAT was Professor Neumann’s point.
-THAT is real education.
+THAT is genuine philosophic education.
 And I am proud to call myself his student.

-Like any great, rare thinking mind, he had a way about his thoughts and his speech and his writing.
+Like any great, rare thinking mind, Professor Neumann had a way about his thoughts and his speech and his writing.
 It took considerable effort to delve into the depths of his way and make sense of it.
 But for those who had the courage to hear him out, and the energy to work and think alongside him, the rewards of insight were infinite.

-Piety was not merely mandated by the law, it was the ground upon which the authority of the law rested.
+Piety was not merely mandated by the ancient law, it was the ground upon which the authority of the law rested.
 The philosophizing of Socrates was seen by Athenians as nothing less than a mortal attack upon and undermining of their sacred law and political authority.
-That is why Professor Neumann spent the better part of his career trying to understand that mysterious Greek, perhaps the only real philosopher ever to live.
+That is why Professor Neumann spent the better part of his career trying to understand that mysterious Greek, perhaps the only truly philosophic soul ever to live, Socrates.